 Drug-induced low blood sugar is low blood glucose that results from taking medicine.

 Low blood sugar (hypoglycemia) is common in people with diabetes who are taking insulin or other medicines to control their diabetes.

-All of the following can cause blood sugar (glucose) level to drop:
+Other than certain medicines, the following can also cause blood sugar (glucose) level to drop:

 - Drinking alcohol

 - Getting more activity than usual

 - Intentionally or unintentionally overdosing on the medicines used to treat diabetes

 - Missing meals

 Even when diabetes is managed very carefully, the medicines used to treat diabetes can result in drug-induced low blood sugar.
 The condition may also occur when someone without diabetes takes a medicine used to treat diabetes.
 In rare cases, non-diabetes-related medicines can cause low blood sugar.